origolab/documents/Private-Transaction-Protocol.md

 ### Transaction Types

-Depending on the types of address used in the transaction, there are four types of Transactions.
+Depending on the types of address used in the transaction, there are four types of Transactions, and a special private contract call or creation.

 #### Public Transaction